HarukaMa/aleo-pool-server/readme.md

 ### Things to test

-* If new blocks can be properly generated
+* ~~If new blocks can be properly generated~~ Works
-* If the payout system works
+* If the payout system works - Doesn't work
-* If the difficulty retargeting system works under high load
+* If the difficulty retargeting system works under high load - Works under light load
-* If there are no deadlock under high load
+* If there are no deadlock under high load - Works under light load

 ## Usage